Top 10 Best Hockey Players of All Time

 He was a real gentleman and a great player.
 He is somebody all hockey players should strive to be like.

-One of only 4 players to top 150 points in a season, which he did in the 70's, a far less offensive era than the 80-90's when Gretzky, Lemuix, Yzerman all did it (also more than Jagr has ever got).
+One of only four players to top 150 points in a season, which he did in the '70s, a far less offensive era than the '80-'90s when Gretzky, Lemieux, and Yzerman all did it (also more than Jagr has ever got).
 When he scored 76 goals in '70-'71, it had never been done before.
 Second place that year scored 51.
 Third place scored 44.
 Just to give some perspective, he had as many goals as 6th + 7th place combined.
 That would be like scoring 73 goals in a season today.

 He was the most dominant forward of his era.
 Period.

 There are a definite top five iconic players in hockey who will always be considered the best: Gretzky, Howe, Hull, Orr, and Richard (with an honourable mention to Lemieux).
 But Phil was a cool cucumber, so I'm giving him my vote.

 Esposito and Orr dominated the scoring.
 Only Hull and Mikita could be compared.
 Esposito broke Hull's scoring record with 76 goals in one season, and he was the best player on Team Canada in the '72 series.
 Maybe a top ten.